DiabeticMenu

 Can a diabetic teenager eat pizza and burgers?

 Yes, but with modifications.
 Thin-crust pizza loaded with veggies and protein helps reduce the carb load.
 For burgers, opting for a lettuce wrap or eating only half the bun, while piling on cheese and meat, helps manage blood sugar spikes.
+Also, eating a salad or veggie starter slows absorption.

 How do growth spurts affect blood sugar in teens?

-Growth hormones released during puberty act against insulin, causing “physiological insulin resistance.”
+Growth hormones released during puberty act against insulin, causing "physiological insulin resistance."
 This means a teen might need significantly more insulin or stricter carb control during rapid growth phases compared to adults.
+Frequent monitoring is key.

 What are the best snacks for diabetic teens during school?